 Q: Who can take advantage of GradQuant’s one-on-one consultation services?

-A: GradQuant offers free quantitative methods consultations to all enrolled UCR graduate students.
+A: GradQuant offers free quantitative methods consultations to all enrolled UCR graduate students and postdoctoral researchers.

 Q: What kinds of quantitative methods assistance can I receive?

 A: We provide assistance with any quantitative research project, during any stage of the data collection, interpretation, and presentation process.
 We also offer assistance with coursework and test prep.
 To get an idea of what consultation types we currently offer, see our staff bios.
 It is up to students to make an appointment with the appropriate staff member based on their expertise and the type of appointment needed.
 If your topic of interest is not listed, please send us an email at firstname.lastname@example.org.
 See our consultation appointment system tutorial for additional assistance.